 The total cost of a funeral is dependent on a number of factors, some that we can control and others that we can’t.
 Your Funeral Director will be able to guide you regarding costs and expenses.
 Some of the fixed costs will vary depending on the area you live in; for example burial fees vary depending which council we are dealing with.
 The price variations mean that without sitting down and going through specific requests it is hard to put a price on a funeral.
 Think of a funeral like you would building a house; until you know exactly what you want a builder cannot tell you what the house will cost.
-What we can tell you however, is that the final account can be as low as $2500 for a direct cremation to in excess of $20,000 if the likes of body repatriation is required.
-Our average account is approximately $8500.
-In addition to our account you will receive an account from the local council of $750 – $5500, depending on whether you choose to be buried or cremated.
+What we can tell you however, is that the final account can be as low as $3,695 for a direct, unattended cremation to in excess of $20,000 if the likes of international body repatriation is required.
+Our average account is approximately $13,500 (cremation) to $17,500 (burial) which includes council costs.

 The funeral account is made up from the following charges: